 Combination parallel pliers and hammer head extractor, made in Germany.
 It was the first plier-type hammer extractor on the market, but I’ve never seen this tool in the catalogs.
 For uprights, but also works on grands.
 Parallel as far as piano pliers are concerned, means that the jaws are parallel at the width of a typical piano action part, such as a damper head or action flange.
 Inventor Franklin Hoover also authored two other patents in this website: the screw holder on the Miscellaneous page, and the voicing pliers on the Voicing Tools page.

 Lyon and Healy, 1926.
 I’ve been around the piano business long enough to see various ideas come and go.
 This looks like one of them.
 It’s because the notion of bending maple shanks cold makes me uncomfortable; I’m accustomed to using heat and steam to bend wood is more standard practice.
 Brown’s combination pliers are a substantial and well made nickel plated tool, however.

 Hale advertisement for their combination pliers in the Piano Technician’s Journal in 1986.
 Clearly, the writers of this ad were not very aware of their end readers, who would have been a mix of older technicians who entered the field shortly after WWII, and the first wave of baby boomers, born between 1946 and 1953.
 Many boomers entered the piano technology field between 1970 and 1975, and, as a group, were intent on raising the general standard of piano work within the profession.
 By 1986, many of these folks had become established, and were gaining entry into the closely held institutions, venues, and private work indicative of a burgeoning dominance within the piano technology field.
 Pulling off a “piano caper” would not have appealed, generally, to this emerging group of boomers, but was more in line with the orientation of some of the older technicians, certainly not all of them however.

-Frankly, I was surprised to learn that Hale plier-type hammer extracting tool was developed in the mid-1950s.
+Frankly, I was surprised to learn that Hale plier-type hammer extracting tool was developed as early as circa 1949-1950.